AndreGodinho7/Pipeline-US-2020-Presidential-Elections/README.md

 ## Log

+September 26, 2020: Kafka Producer has been connected to Java HTTP client for Twitter streaming (https://github.com/twitter/hbc).

-Sentiment analysis classifier has been implemented with a BERT base model.
+September 16, 2020: Sentiment analysis classifier has been implemented with a BERT base model.
+Fine-tune of BERT performed in Google Colab with GPU access.